akshatgg/PPS-Soln/README.md

-# CPP-Soln
+# PPS-Soln
-forked by akshatgg/CPP-Soln
+forked by akshatgg/CPP-Soln.
-it includes all the soln of odd sem PPS projects
+It includes all the soln of odd sem PPS projects in C language.